tendhar44/sotckpricecalculatorui/README.md

 1. get stock quotes through brokeage api, created all the API using Python code in a seperate project.

-2. calculate the profits and losses by providing the price and the shares of given asset
+2. show price ladder with profit and loss tracker by providing the price and the shares of given asset.

 more to come..